Mouse arm

 Treatment of mouse arm

-If necessary, you can supplement with:
+If needed, you can supplement with:

-- Heat treatment to soften the muscles
+- Heat treatment to soften muscles

 - Medication in the form of painkillers for severe discomfort